jharney0520/website/_pages/publications.md

 <br>
 **Under Review**
 <br>
-Lerman, A.E., Harney, J., & Sadin, M. Expanding the Inquiry on Prisons and Mental Health: The Effects of Correctional Work
+Lerman, A.E., Harney, J., & Sadin, M. Prisons and Mental Health: Violence, Organizational Support, and the Effects of Correctional Work.